 The over 14 million people tuning into the first episode of I’m a Celebrity this year might have got a nasty surprise if they were expecting the season to be set in the series’s typical location, Springbrook National Park, Australia.

-As a result of the coronavirus pandemic, the celebs will have to spend up to three weeks in Gwrych Castle, North Wales instead.
+Instead, the celebs will have to spend up to three weeks in Gwrych Castle, North Wales.
 This is a far cry from the Bushtucker Trials, deadly spiders and dehydration that’s usually a part of staying in the Australian outback for the chosen celebrities.

 However, whilst staying in a castle might sound like the height of luxury to some, you’ll likely change your mind as soon as you catch a glimpse of Gwrych Castle.
 Sadly (or happily, if you’re looking forward to the likes of Sir Mo Farah, Jessica Plummer and Vernon Kay being tested by their surroundings), it’s more derelict than magical castle as vandals and thieves laid the already ruinous castle to waste in the recent past.